How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 • Visit historical landmarks in Bataan: Dambana ng Kagitingan (Shrine of Valor) at Mt.
 Samat, Death March Marker, Fall of Bataan Marker, Bataan World War II Museum, etc.

-• Join a walking tour at Las Casas Filipinas de Acuzar to learn how it was like to live during the Spanish colonial era
+• Join a walking tour at Las Casas Filipinas de Acuzar to learn what it was like to live during the Spanish colonial era

 • Visit the Pawikan Conservation Center to learn about sea turtles and release baby sea turtles into the sea